aleph-im/aleph-vm/vm_supervisor/README.md

 container.

 This will be less secure since the `Jailer` tool used to secure Firecracker MicroVMs will not run inside containers.
-Pass the command-lien argument `--no-jailer` to disable the Jailer when running the VM Supervisor.
+Pass the command-line argument `--no-jailer` to disable the Jailer when running the VM Supervisor.

 ## 2. Installation